Hepatitis C Claiming More American Lives Than HIV

 “Important changes are now being made regarding hepatitis C treatment,” according to Schiff.
 “Many people find it difficult to tolerate the current treatment which involves a cocktail of drugs, antivirals and interferon.”

 “Interferon-free treatment will be available in about two years,” Schiff said.
-“This will result to higher cure rates with lesser side effects, making treatment more tolerable.”
+“This will result in higher cure rates with fewer side effects, making treatment more tolerable.”
+Access to appropriate health insurance coverage will ensure patients can benefit from these advancements.